15 Lovely Things to Do in Paris, France on Your Vacation + Travel Tips

 Whether on your bucket list or you’re in the city of love and lights for your honeymoon, there are countless things to do in Paris, France.
-This large and populated city will keep you entertained from the early hours of the morning and throughout the night.
+This large and populated city will keep you entertained from early morning to late night.
 From art, history, and museums to cafes and bars, you’ll definitely want to create a travel itinerary for this trip!

-There is so much to see and do, you should plan around your own interests.
-It’s a densely populated city of over 2 million people and there are things to do around every corner.
-Below you’ll find some of the city’s most popular sites and attractions.
+There is so much to see and do; you should plan around your own interests.
+It’s a densely populated city of over two million people and has things to do around every corner.
+Below are some of the city’s most popular sites and attractions.

 Top of the Eiffel Tower Paris, France